-If you are reading this after April 15th and your business tax return still hasn’t filed, take a breath.
+If you are reading this after April 15th and your business tax return still hasn’t been filed, take a breath.

 You are not alone.
 Every year, millions of US business owners miss tax deadlines for various reasons.
 Cash flow issues, incomplete bookkeeping, missing documents, unexpected emergencies, it happens.